LLNL/UnifyFS/docs/build.rst

 Manual Build
 ************

-Optionally, you can install the dependencies with Spack and still build UnifyFS manually.
-This is useful if wanting to be able to edit the UnifyFS source code between builds, but still letting Spack take care of the dependencies.
+Optionally, you can install the UnifyFS dependencies with Spack and build UnifyFS manually.
+This is useful if one needs to modify the UnifyFS source code between builds.
 Take advantage of
 `Spack Environments <https://spack.readthedocs.io/en/latest/environments.html>`_
 to streamline this process.